Tech Note 0007

-You may choose almost any fixed IP address.
-The bound MTP/IP license will work with any host for which that address is assigned to the primary network interface card (NIC).
+You may choose almost any static, unicast IP address.
+The bound MTP/IP license will work with the host which has that address assigned to its primary network interface card (NIC).
 This allows you to completely change the host hardware, without disruption to your MTP/IP license.

 If the system is behind an NAT gateway or firewall, you must use the static, private address of the host itself.
-If a static IP address cannot be used, then you may need to use the host identifier instead.
+If a static IP address cannot be used, then you may need to use a machine identifier instead.

 The MTP/IP license may be bound to the host identifier of a machine.
 The IP address may change, but the software will only run on that specific hardware.
-If you acquire new hardware, the software will not run unless you update it as described below.
+If you acquire new hardware, the software will not run unless you migrate the license as described below.
 Machine identifiers must be unique.

-For Windows, Linux, Mac OS X, NetBSD, and FreeBSD, the host identifier is the MAC/Ethernet address of the host's primary network interface.
+For Windows, Linux, Mac OS X, and FreeBSD, the machine identifier is the MAC/Ethernet address of the host's primary network interface.
 This interface must be available and active when the MTP/IP software is run.

 For Solaris, HP-UX, and AIX, the host identifier is the value returned by the system "hostid" command.